 • the guaranteed element of State Pension Credit

-• Child Tax Credit (provided they’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)
+• tax credits and you have an annual gross income of no more than £16,190 before tax

 • Working Tax Credit run-on - paid for 4 weeks after they stop qualifying for Working Tax Credit

 • Universal Credit, and you have an annual net earned income equivalent up to and not exceeding £7,200 assessed on up to three of the parent’s most recent Universal Credit assessment periods.